Zhang-Wen-chao/Life-Experiment-Guide/README.md

 ## last week

 ## this week
-1. Monday (January 1st, 2024):
+1. Monday (January 8th, 2024):
+   - [x] Update the quantitative warehouse.
-   - [x] Wash sheets and quilts. 🧘‍♀️🌅
+   - [x] do the laundry.
-2. Tuesday (January 2nd, 2024):
+2. Tuesday (January 9th, 2024):
-   - [x] Run recommendation system. 🎨✍️🎶
+   - [x] Interview YueShu.
-   - [x] Implement vue to draw histograms and node graphs.
-3. Wednesday (January 3rd, 2024):
+3. Wednesday (January 10th, 2024):
-   - [x] Implement vue drop-down selection box to switch pictures.
-   - [x] Help partners run jsonvee.
-   - [x] Submit assignments with the help of a partner.
-   - [x] Read the interpretation of the Legend of White Snake.
-   - [x] The group met online.
+   - [ ] Resign to Gona.
-4. Thursday (January 4th, 2024):
+4. Thursday (January 11th, 2024):
+   - [ ] Practice gratitude journaling.
+Write down three things you're grateful for and reflect on the positive aspects of your life.
+Cultivate an attitude of appreciation and abundance. 📓🙏💖
+5. Friday (January 12th, 2024):
-   - [ ] Try a new recipe or cook a favorite dish from scratch.
-Explore flavors, experiment with ingredients, and enjoy the process of creating a delicious meal. 🍳🥘🍽️
+   - [ ] Engage in a creative cooking session.
+Challenge yourself to make a dish from a different cuisine or experiment with new flavors and ingredients.
+Let your culinary creativity shine. 🍽️👩‍🍳🌍
-5. Friday (January 5th, 2024):
+6. Saturday (January 13th, 2024):
-   - [ ] Set aside time for self-care and relaxation.
-Take a long bath, indulge in a face mask, or pamper yourself in any way that helps you unwind and rejuvenate. 🛀💆‍♀️💅
+   - [ ] Take a day trip to a local museum or art gallery.
+Immerse yourself in culture and be inspired by the beautiful creations of artists throughout history. 🖼️🏛️🎨
-6. Saturday (January 6th, 2024):
-   - [ ] Connect with loved ones or friends you haven't spoken to in a while.
-Arrange a phone call, video chat, or meet up for a catch-up session and meaningful conversations. ☎️📞💬
-7. Sunday (January 7th, 2024):
+7. Sunday (January 14th, 2024):
-   - [ ] Spend the day organizing and decluttering your living space.
-Tidy up, sort through belongings, and create a more harmonious environment for the new year ahead. 🧹🗂️🏠
+   - [ ] Set aside time for personal reflection and goal setting.
+Review your long-term aspirations, evaluate your progress, and set actionable goals to move closer to your dreams. 📝✨🌟

 计算机的哪些学科是被建议在本科阶段学掉的？ - momo的回答 - 知乎
 https://www.zhihu.com/question/595969891/answer/3054501672